openweb-nl/hippo-docker/README.md

 * [Hippo out of the box docker image] - Hippo Community edition as it comes out of the box.
 * [Gogreen docker image] - Community edition of Hippo gogreen demo website.

+## Important notice:
+The latest version of this image is no longer sets "-Xmx" JVM arguments by default.
+Instead, it supports "-XX:MaxRAMPercentage".

+To still set "-Xmx" and "-Xms" you need to set environmental variables MAX_HEAP and MIN_HEAP explicitly on the container.

+To change the value of -XX:MaxRAMPercentage you can use environmental variable MAX_RAM_PERCENTAGE.
+The value of this variable is expected to be an **Integer** like 50 (Not 50.0)

 ### How to dockerify a Hippo project